jasmintides/orpheus/README.md

 <img src="img/Orpheus_schema.svg">
 </p>

-Orpheus is an RNA-seq pipeline that performs quality control, alignment, and quantification on raw sequencing data.
+**orpheus** is an RNA-seq pipeline that performs quality control, alignment, and quantification on raw sequencing data.
 Processing big data with limited computational resources presents a challenge to time-sensitive exploratory data science.
 The Data Science team has developed a modular, scalable pipeline